 - Late shifts: usually commencing sometime between 1545 and 1800 in the afternoon

-Our recruitment process enables you to gather more information regarding the jobs, and to make the right decision as to whether the job is for you.
+Our recruitment process enables you to gather more information regarding the job, and to make the right decision as to whether the job is for you.
 Upon receipt of your application we will process your details, and if you meet our criteria we will invite you along to one of our recruitment events at our main training centres in one of our West Midlands locations.
-Here you will view a detailed presentation about the role you have applied for and have ample opportunity to ask our experienced recruitment officers any questions you may have about the job.
+Here you will view a detailed presentation about the role you have applied for and have ample opportunity to ask our experienced Recruitment Officers any questions you may have about the job.

-The training you will receive is provided at the highest level by experienced and qualfiied PCV driver training Instructors who will deliver accredited on-road practical training to you in order for you to obtain your PCV licence or up skill your current PCV driving standards, followed by essential core skills classroom based training to prepare you for service driving.
+The training you will receive is provided at the highest level by experienced and qualified PCV Driver Training Instructors who will deliver accredited on-road practical training to you in order for you to obtain your PCV licence or up skill your current PCV driving standards, followed by essential core skills classroom based training to prepare you for service driving.